 If you're knitting with roving yarn, the considerations are much like with any kind of bulky or super bulky yarn.
 Knitting with roving is a lot of fun because the projects work up so quickly and the personality of the fiber really shines through because it's so loosely spun.

 You need to take special care to not split the yarn as you knit.
 It's often best to use needles that have a duller tip.
-Choose bamboo needles rather metal.
+Choose bamboo needles rather than metal.

 If you dabble in crochet, roving is a very popular choice for finger crochet and really quick, bulky projects.